castdrian/ishare/README.md

   Additional form data to be included in the request payload.
 It should be a dictionary of key-value pairs, where each key represents the form field name and the value represents the form field value.

 - **responseProp** (string):\
   The property name in the response JSON that contains the uploaded file URL.
-Replace `"url"` with the actual property name returned in the response.
+Replace `"url"` with the actual stringified json that leads to the property returned in the response.

 ### Example